xStarbound/xStarbound/doc/lua/world.md

 #### `bool` world.containerConsumeAt(`EntityId` entityId, `unsigned` offset, `unsigned` count)

-Similar to world.containerConsume but only considers the specified slot within the container.
+Similar to `world.containerConsume`, but only considers the specified slot within the container.

 ---